7hacker/axiom-example/content/posts/principles.md

 1. User flows that run through the set of features offered by the software.

-2. Interfaces that exist between other software / libraries leveraged where implementation details can vary.
+2. Interfaces that exist between other software / libraries where implementation details can vary.

 ### Leverage signet

 Leverage bitcoin signet to generate unique and predictable network conditions in a safe & sandboxed environment.
-[To learn more about signet go here](/signet-101).
+[Learn more about signet here](/signet-101).

 ## Reporting